 The health benefits of Epsom salts.

-Magnesium is an incredibly important mineral and acts as a cofactor in over 300 biochemical reactions in the body.
+Magnesium is an incredibly important mineral and acts as a cofactor in over 300 biochemical reactions1 in the body.
 These reactions control things like protein synthesis, muscle contraction, blood pressure regulation, and blood sugar balance.
 In other words: It's really important.

 Unfortunately, it's suspected that a large portion of the population isn't getting enough magnesium through their diet.
-This is in part because of how our soil has changed over the years—aka, the mineral content has decreased drastically—and also because processing foods leaches them of their magnesium content, leaving them virtually devoid of the mineral.
+This is in part because of how our soil has changed over the years—aka, the mineral content has decreased drastically2—and also because processing foods leaches them of their magnesium content, leaving them virtually devoid of the mineral.
 Magnesium-rich foods include leafy greens, fatty fish like salmon, and nuts and seeds.

 Since Epsom salts are technically a form of magnesium therapy, the benefits you get from bathing in a magnesium-rich bath are thought to be similar to those you get from taking oral magnesium.
 Integrative medicine doctor Bindiya Gandhi, M.D. is a fan of Epsom salts for more reasons than one, explaining that "I recommend Epsom salt for muscle aches, anxiety, and to help patients relax and sleep better.
 I also have postpartum patients and with those with hemorrhoids soak in Epsom salt to help with recovery.
 I personally soaked in Epsom salt prior to labor to help have a smooth and easy vaginal delivery.
 Many people are deficient in magnesium and using epsom salt soaks instead of a supplement can be therapeutic."